Ultimate 14-Day Egypt Itinerary for History Lovers

 Days 1:3 / Exploring Cairo

-Day 1: Explore the Pyramids of Giza, one of the greatest sights to view in Egypt.
+Day 1: See the Pyramids of Giza, one of the greatest sights to witness in Egypt.

-Day 2: Explore the Egyptian Museum, discovering the wealth of history and culture in the artifacts.
+Day 2: Discover the Egyptian Museum, and explore the huge span of history and culture contained in its artifacts.

-Day 3: Get immersed in the lively atmosphere of the Khan El Khalili Bazaar, perfect for purchasing local handicrafts.
+Day 3: Lose yourself in the lively atmosphere of Khan El Khalili Bazaar, great for buying local handicrafts.

 Days 4:6 / Discovering Luxor's Ancient Wonders